Information for Patients

 - If you have access to our new online portal (see section below), you can view location and clinic information about your upcoming appointment.

 - You can read one of our comprehensive range of patient leaflets, containing advice on medical conditions, procedures and treatments.
-A full A-Z list of these is available here.
+Access a full A-Z list of medical conditions.

 - If you’re unsure what service you require or have specific questions relating to your appointment, you should contact the relevant department directly.